ddineesh/kubernettes_docker/03-todo-web-application-mysql/readme.md

 # Todo Web Application using Spring Boot and MySQL as Database

-Run com.in28minutes.springboot.web.SpringBootFirstWebApplication as a Java Application.
+Run com.dinesh.springboot.web.SpringBootFirstWebApplication as a Java Application.

 Runs on default port of Spring Boot - 8080